 ASMR for dummies

-The composition of a population varies from country to country.
+The composition of a population differs per country.
 One of the differences is the age structure.
-Few elderly people or many, or a baby-boom that is slowly pushing into the group of octogenarians: these are slow processes but do affect mortality rates.
-ASMR (Age Stratified Mortality Rate) was devised to make comparisons between countries.
-It shows how mortality would be if all the populations compared had the same “model structure” in terms of age.
-A kind of average population composition was chosen for that purpose (in fact, two; often the one from WHO 2019 is used and it is backwards compatible).
-The mortality rates for each country are applied to that model population - et voilá, we can compare countries.
+Few elderly people or many, or a baby boom that slowly moves into the group of octogenarians: these are slow processes but do affect mortality rates.
+In order to be able to compare countries with each other, ASMR (Age Stratified Mortality Rate) has been devised.
+This shows what the mortality would be like if all the populations compared had the same 'model structure' in terms of age.
+For that purpose, a kind of average population composition has been chosen (in fact two; often the one from WHO 2019 is used and it is backwards compatible).
+The mortality probabilities for each country are applied to that model population.
+So the population is replaced by a fictitious, younger population – et voilá, we can compare countries.
 The rule of thumb for normal ASMR mortality is 750 per 100,000 people (100k).
-Sort of an international average.
+A kind of international average.

 Using the ASMR calculation, the graph with excess mortality comparison below, by @dobbsi at X. New Zealand actually has a slight under mortality in this graph in the 2020-2023 period.
 The only one in the world.